dwyl/phoenix-ecto-append-only-log-example/README.md

 The "immutable data" principal in the Elm Architecture is what enables the
 ["_Time Travelling Debugger_"](http://elm-lang.org/blog/time-travel-made-easy)
-which is an _incredibly_ powerful way to understand and debug an App.
+which is an incredibly powerful way to understand and debug an app.
-By using an Append-only Log for _all_ data stored by our Elixir/Phoenix Apps, we get a "time-travelling debugger" and _complete_ "analytics" _built-in_!
+By using an Append-only Log for _all_ data stored by our Elixir/Phoenix apps, we get a "time-travelling debugger" and _complete_ "analytics" _built-in_!

 It also means we are **_never_ confused** about how data/state was transformed: